Johndev85/Tech-Deal/README.md

 ## Api - Descripcion

+This app allows people to search cheapers articles listed on our site, that information belongs to each site we filter.
+We don´t sell anything or provide publicity to any site.
+Our work is for education purposes.

-This app was build under Platzi Master program for final project stage
+This app was build under Platzi Master program for final project stage.

 ---